CorentinTrt/starter-strapi/README.md

 ## Warnings

 - Please make sure to backup your database, docker's volumes can be unstable and result to a loss of data
+- Please make sure to delete your `node_modules` folder before any run
+- You cannot keep your data between `development` and `production` environments